 |Disperser-filter combination||Nominal resolving power||Wavelength range (μm)|

-The NIRSpec IFU 0.1" spatial elements are projected onto the detector with a factor of 2 magnification in the dispersion direction.
-As a result, the undispersed IFU slice images are 2 pixels wide, even though they project to an area of 0.1" x 3.0" on the sky.
+The NIRSpec IFU 0.1" spatial elements are projected onto the detector with a factor of two magnification in the dispersion direction.
+As a result, the undispersed IFU slice images are two pixels wide, even though they project to an area of 0.1" x 3.0" on the sky.
 As a result of the magnification, the IFU has the same spectral resolving power as the MSA shutters and the 0.2" FSs.

 Detector wavelength gaps

-There is a physical gap between the 2 NIRSpec detectors in the focal plane array.
-This affects NIRSpec IFU observations with the high resolution (R = 2700) gratings because the spectra are long enough to span both NIRSpec detectors.
+There is a physical gap between the two NIRSpec detectors in the focal plane array.
+This affects NIRSpec IFU observations with the high resolution (R = 2,700) gratings because the spectra are long enough to span both NIRSpec detectors.
 Unfortunately, the wavelengths of the spectra which fall in the detector gaps are not recoverable in IFU mode.
-Lost wavelength ranges for the R = 2700 instrument configurations for the NIRSpec IFU mode are provided in Table 2.

 NIRSpec IFU exposures are only acquired in FULL frame 2048 × 2048 detector pixel readout; no subarrays are used.

 NIRSpec IFU exposure times are tied to the timing of the detector readout patterns.
-There are 4 readout patterns available for NIRSpec IFU observations:
+There are four readout patterns available for NIRSpec IFU observations:

-The readout patterns are split over 2 readout modes, traditional and improved reference sampling and subtraction (IRS2).
+The readout patterns are split over two readout modes: (1) traditional and (2) improved reference sampling and subtraction (IRS2).
 The traditional mode, which is used for the NRSRAPID and NRS readout patterns, is similar to the detector readout for NIRCam and NIRISS.
-In FULL detector readout, NRSRAPID has a single frame (10.7 s), and NRS has 4 frames averaged into a single group (42.8 s).
+In FULL detector readout, NRSRAPID has a single frame (10.7 s), and NRS has four frames averaged into a single group (42.8 s).

 The IRS2 mode, which is used for the NRSIRS2RAPID and NRSIRS2 readout patterns, intersperses reference pixels within the science pixel reads to improve noise characteristics achievable during data processing, resulting in longer frame times and higher data volumes.
-Like the traditional readout, the NRSIRS2RAPID is a single frame, but unlike the traditional readout equivalent, NRSIRS2 has 5 frames averaged into a single group.
+Like the traditional readout, the NRSIRS2RAPID is a single frame, but unlike the traditional readout equivalent, NRSIRS2 has five frames averaged into a single group.
 These IRS2 readout patterns improve performance and sensitivity in long exposure IFU observations of faint objects.